dmazurki/ALHE/README.md

 2.Temperature - contains calculations used by algorithm to determine temperature 3.Camera placing - contains representation of problem, camera with its state, quality function.
   It also has some geometrical utils to calculate camera vision area.
+4.Experiments - contains some experiments, which change start parameters and present differences in results.